MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-solutions.md

 :::image type="content" source="./media/contoso-real-estate/scenario-4-payment-string-api-management.png" alt-text="Architectural diagram of the payments service to the Stripe payment provider.":::

 When Azure API Management receives a request for the webhook endpoint URL from Stripe, it forwards the request to the API.
-The API handles the incoming webhook event and performs the payment actions such as check out, checkout completed, checkout expired.
+The API handles the incoming webhook event and performs the payment actions such as checkout, checkout completed, checkout expired.

 Azure API Management is also used in this architecture to mediate the requests between the frontend portal and the backend portal API.